Submitty/submitty.github.io/_docs/sysadmin/installation.md

    1. Database Host
    2. Database User
    3. Database Password
+   4. Timezone
-   4. Site URL
+   5. Main Site URL
-   5. Enable Debugging (Not recommended if installing for production)
+   6. Version Control System (VCS) URL
+   7. Institution Name
+   8. Authentication Method (PAM or Database)

    Unless you have a database server already set up, you will most likely just specify `localhost` for the Database Host.
 You will need